Installing and Using docker-compose

-This document describes how to install and use docker-compose
+This document describes how to install and use Docker Compose, and assumes the reader has some experience using the docker-compose utility.

 - run: